Refugees who just want to dance

 By Ray O’Reilly

-An Iranian engineer who is seeking asylum in because he wants to pursue his passion, dancing, would probably be rejected.
+An Iranian engineer who is seeking asylum in Europe because he wants to pursue his passion, dancing, would probably be rejected.
 Should he be?

 A scene from Desert Dancer, a fictionalised account of an underground dance company in Iran.